eidam/personal-zero-trust-hashicorp-vault/README.md

 ## Couple of notes
 - Cloudflare Teams tunnels IP routes are Terraformed using REST provider, this will be changed to official cloudflare provider once supported.
 - OIDC auth flow or automatic WARP auth to get the JWT token would be better, this will be implemented if and once supported.
+- Why?
+You may ask.
+The next step is to configure my local development to load ENV variables based on the project directory.